JoshWilbur/DEPi/docs/setup.md

 * Test out Docker with a classic program `docker run hello-world`
 * Install portainer if you want a GUI to manage containers, some people may benefit more from that.

+**Docker Compose**
+See docker-compose.yml as it contains all of my containers and setup.

 **Technitium DNS Filtering**

-* Upgrade then install dependencies `sudo apt install -y libicu-dev libssl-dev libkrb5-3`
-* Download Technitium with Docker `docker pull technitium/dns-server:latest` then `docker volume create portainer_data`
-* Run using `docker run -d --name=technitium --restart=always -p 53:53/tcp -p 53:53/udp -p 5380:5380/tcp -v ~/Logs/technitium:/etc/dns technitium/dns-server`
+* Settings are in docker-compose.yml
 * Upload [Blacklist](https://github.com/StevenBlack/hosts) to DNS server settings
 * Set DEPi-Main IP address as router's primary DNS server (1.1.1.1 as a backup when DEPi is down)
 * DNS filtering should be active now

 **Grafana**
 Grafana has a great tutorial on their website.
 Rather than rewrite it here, I'll just paste the url.
 Note: Prometheus also needs to be installed
 [grafana tutorial](https://grafana.com/docs/grafana/latest/setup-grafana/installation/docker/)
 [prometheus tutorial](https://prometheus.io/docs/prometheus/latest/getting_started/)
 Here is my list of metrics:

 **WireGuard**
+I tried out two different ways to run WG.
+The Docker solution seemed much simpler, but leaving the manual way up for future reference.\\
+UPDATE: I'm switching to a router-based VPN for security reasons.

 * To install, run `sudo apt install wireguard wireguard-tools -y`
 * Generate public and private keys `wg genkey | tee wg_privatekey | wg pubkey > wg_publickey`